GX: a GPU-native gyrokinetic turbulence code for tokamak and stellarator design: Introduction

 What does this mean in practice?
 It means primarily that we have prioritized time to solution (together with quantitative uncertainty estimates) over comprehensiveness and full realism, and that we aim to provide simple runtime control parameters to shift smoothly from very fast but relatively less accurate calculations such as are of most value in ``outer loops'' of a design activity, to more comprehensive, ``standard'' results that are (much) more expensive to evaluate.
-Moreover, instead of retrofitting an existing CPU-based code, we started from scratch, with every algorithmic design decision made to target graphics processors (GPUs), which are the fastest computational platforms available today.
+Moreover, instead of retrofitting an existing CPU-based code, we started from scratch, with every algorithmic design decision made to target graphics processors (GPUs), which are { among} the fastest computational platforms available today{, with NVIDIA or AMD GPUs providing most of the computer power for 7 of the top 10 fastest supercomputers in the world \citep{Strohmaier2022}}.
 Finally, since we are interested in reactors specifically, we focused on the reactor limit of small $\rho_* \equiv \rho_i/R$, where $\rho_i$ is the typical radius of gyration of an ion in the plasma, and $R$ is the major radius of the device.
 In the small $\rho_*$ limit, there are major simplifications to be had, corresponding physically to the opening of a wide ``gap'' between typical radial correlation lengths $\lambda_{\rm corr}\sim\rho_i$ of the turbulence and the radial gradient scale lengths $L\sim R$.
-In contrast, present-day devices\footnote{Because stellarators are non-axisymmetric, they have irreducible geometric variation within a given flux surface that makes the small $\rho_*$ limit more challenging.
+In contrast, present-day devices are not in the small $\rho_*$ limit, so turbulent eddies can be large enough to sample variations in the driving gradients and other relevant plasma properties. { Additionally, because stellarators are non-axisymmetric, they have irreducible geometric variation within a given flux surface that makes the small $\rho_*$ limit more challenging.
 The turbulent correlation length $\lambda_{\rm corr}$ must also be small compared to the distance that geometric differences within the flux surface change significantly.
-This limit exists for small enough $\rho_*$, but it is roughly more challenging by a factor of the aspect ratio $R/a$, where $a$ is the minor radius of the torus.
-Many candidate stellarator reactor designs have large aspect ratio.} are not in the small $\rho_*$ limit, so turbulent eddies can be large enough to sample variations in the driving gradients and other relevant plasma properties.
-To account for the ``mesoscale'' phenomena that may result and to complete the many quantitative validation studies that have been undertaken, many teams chose algorithms that handle radially non-local physics (often called ``global'' codes).
+This limit exists for small enough $\rho_*$, but it is roughly more challenging by a factor of the aspect ratio $R/a$, where $a$ is the minor radius of the torus.} To account for the ``mesoscale'' phenomena that may result and to complete the many quantitative validation studies that have been undertaken, many teams chose algorithms that handle radially non-local physics (often called ``global'' codes).
 Codes that take advantage of the simpler, radially-local, small $\rho_*$ limit are known as ``flux-tube'' codes, and our new code \GX is in this category.
-Several flux-tube turbulence calculations can then be coupled together with a transport solver to obtain transport time-scale profile evolution on the device scale \citep{Barnes2009}.
-This multi-scale approach is asymptotically valid in the limit of vanishing $\rho_*$ \citep{Abel2008}.
+Several flux-tube turbulence calculations can then be coupled together with a transport solver to obtain transport time-scale profile evolution on the device scale \citep{Barnes2009} { or steady-state profiles \citep{Candy2009}}.
+This multi-scale approach is asymptotically valid in the limit of vanishing $\rho_*$ { \citep{Abel2013}}. { Recent work has also shown a novel approach to include radially-global effects within the flux-tube formulation \citep{Parra2015,St-Onge2022}.}